 Selectively giving away your art for free can be a great long-term investment.
 Donating a work of art to a public institution means adding them to your list of collectors.
 That roster of those who own your art is one of the key markers of an artist’s success and gets you closer to your aim to become a successful artist.
 Cultural importance means not only exhibiting in a public institution, but also having work in a public collection.

 Although some public institutions do have the budget to purchase contemporary art, many might accept donations that fit well with their collections.
-If you can afford to donate a work to one or more institutions, take time to research those that might be a good fit for your work.
-If you are represented by a gallery, you can enlist them to approach curators on your behalf.
+If you can afford to donate a work to one or more institutions, take time to research those that might match your artistic style.
+If a gallery represents you, enlist them to approach curators on your behalf.
 A word of caution here: make sure they want it.
 You don’t want it returned, or worse, disposed of by the recipient.

 Finally, if you want to make your artwork valuable, the one sure way is through death.
 It makes your work finite, brings publicity and makes collectors, exhibitors and academics review work.
 This means like Picasso, Monet, Matisse and poor Vincent van Gogh, someone else many years later will reap the real financial rewards of your talent.
 Becoming a succesful artist has its costs.